googlestadia/vkspecgen/README.md

 ## Examples

 Multiple examples are provided in `examples` directory.
-The code will be generated in the root folder.
+The code will be generated in the example folder.
 You need `python3` to run the examples.

 You can pass the path to the Vulkan API registry file (`vk.xml`) using `-s` or `--spec`.
 If the path is not provided, the generator scripts expect to find the registry file in the root directory of the VkSpecGen.
 You can pass the target platform for the layer using `-p` or `--platform`.
 The default platform is the core platform.
 For the list of valid Vulkan platforms please see `<platforms>` node in `vk.xml` file.

+Please note that the examples are only provided for learning purposes, and they may need improvements to be used in an application of interest.
+Before incorporating the examples into your project, please make sure they correctly satisfy your requirements.

 ### Generate Flatbuffers Schema